-Two decades inside contact-centre workforce management — Vendor Manager to Global Head of WFM, Voice and Virtual operations, and Head of BI and Business Ops.
-Offshore delivery relationships managed for Washington Mutual Card Services and other North American banking, card and retail-credit programmes.
-Multi-site operations spanning India, the United States and the Asia-Pacific.
+I have spent twenty years inside contact-centre WFM — running the function, not consulting on it from a distance.
+Vendor Manager to Global Head of WFM.
+Voice and Virtual operations.
+Head of BI and Business Ops.
+Offshore delivery for Washington Mutual Card Services and other North American banking, card and retail-credit programmes.
+Multi-site operations across India, the United States and the Asia-Pacific.

 Hands-on experience across the WFM technology stack — NICE IEX, Verint, Calabrio, Aspect, Genesys — without ever having been on a vendor payroll.
 Long enough in the seat to know which decisions matter and which are vendor sales material.
 Indian labour-code, shift-design, and Shops & Establishments fluency.
 IIT Bombay alumnus.

-What I do not bring: a deck-driven consulting model, graduate analysts running point on your operation, or a vendor-aligned recommendation framework.
-Engagements are senior-led from kick-off to close.
-The partner who sells the work is the partner who delivers it.
+What I bring instead: a senior-led engagement from kick-off to close, working directly alongside your WFM team.
+No deck-driven consulting model.
+No graduate analysts running point on your operation.
+No vendor-aligned recommendation framework.
+The practitioner who sells the work is the practitioner who delivers it.

 — K Biju, Founder, ABL Digital Technologies